EmotionThinker: Prosody-Aware Reinforcement Learning for Explainable Speech Emotion Reasoning¶

 TL;DR¶

-This work is the first to reformulate Speech Emotion Recognition (SER) as a deep reasoning problem, leveraging a prosody-enhanced backbone model combined with GRPO-PTR (Progressive Trustworthy Reasoning reward) reinforcement learning to generate explainable emotion reasoning grounded in acoustic evidence.
+This work reframes Speech Emotion Recognition (SER) as a deep reasoning problem for the first time, utilizing a prosody-enhanced base model combined with GRPO-PTR (Progressive Trustworthy Reasoning) reinforcement learning to generate explainable emotional reasoning grounded in acoustic evidence.

 Background & Motivation¶

-- Current SpeechLLMs still treat emotion recognition as a simple classification task, producing labels without explaining "why."
+- Current SpeechLLMs still treat emotion recognition as a simple classification task, providing labels without explaining "why."

 - Existing SFT-based descriptive methods remain at the level of acoustic feature description, lacking a causal reasoning chain from acoustic observations to emotional judgments.